lyokha/ngx-export-tools-extra/test/Resolve/README.md

 ##### Testing with dnsmasq

-This works in *Fedora*, maybe requires some tweaks in other Linux distributions.
+This works in *Fedora 40*, may require some tweaks in other Linux distributions.

 Before testing, backup files */etc/resolv.conf* and */etc/dnsmasq.conf*.